WSU-kduncan/cicdf25-jrw585jxc/Project 4/README-CI.md

-**Citations / resources used**

-No additional resources were used outside of perplexity in project3 for generation of the html/css.
-Used various resources linked in the github for the project, mostly those listed below.

-https://github.com/docker/metadata-action?tab=readme-ov-file#semver - helped me create and debug "secret-workflow.yml
+**Citations / resources used** https://github.com/docker/metadata-action?tab=readme-ov-file#semver - helped me create and debug "secret-workflow.yml
 https://semver.org/ - Helped ensure I was naming properly and using good version control https://github.com/marketplace/actions/build-and-push-docker-images - also helped me create and debug "secret-workflow.yml